elephantscale/es-training-new/course-outlines/google-cloud-architecting-with-gce-2-days.md

  * Determine which Google Cloud load balancer to use in specific circumstances.
  * Describe autoscaling behavior.
  * Configure load balancers and autoscaling.

-### Infrastructure Modernization

- * Automate the deployment of Google Cloud services using Deployment Manager or Terraform.
- * Outline the Google Cloud Marketplace.

-### Managed Services

- * Describe the managed services for data processing in Google Cloud.